TonPC64/vue-highlight-text/README.md

 # vue-highlight-text

-> highlight text search with keyword
+> Vue component for highlight multiple istances of a word

 ## Installation
 ```bash